onflow/docs/docs/evm/how-it-works.md

 ## Opcodes

-EVM on Flow supports opcodes listed [here](https://www.evm.codes/?fork=cancun), except for these changes.
+EVM on Flow supports opcodes listed [here](https://www.evm.codes/?fork=cancun), except for the following changes.

 - **COINBASE**  (`block.coinbase`)
 	Similar to Ethereum it returns the address of block’s beneficiary address.
 In the case of EVM on Flow, it returns the address of the current sequencer's fee wallet (see Gateway section for more details).